Decadently delicious vegan oreo pie with an oreo cookie crust, creamy chocolate peanut butter mousse center and a whipped coconut cream topping.

 - Top with crushed peanuts and vegan chocolate sprinkles and serve.

-- Keep in the refrigerator and consume within 5 days for best results.
+- Storing: Keep leftover pie stored in the refrigerator and consume within 5 days for best results.